 We are created to create.
 For many hundreds of years, literature has been one of the most important human art forms.
-It allows us to give voice to our emotions, create imaginary worlds, express ideas, escape the confines of material reality, and worship our Creative God.
-Through creative writing, we can come to understand ourselves and our world a little bit better while expressing profound truths we experience in God’s world.
+It allows us to give voice to our emotions, create imaginary worlds, express ideas, and escape the confines of material reality in a way that brings glory to our Creator.
+Through creative writing, we can come to understand ourselves and our world a little bit better.
 This course provides students with a solid grounding in the writing process, from finding inspiration to building a basic story to using complicated literary techniques and creating strange hybrid forms of poetic prose and prose poetry.
 By the end of this course, students will learn how to discover their creative thoughts and turn those ideas into fully realized pieces of creative writing.
 Passages from a variety of biblical and secular writings such as the book of Job, Frankenstein, and the Harry Potter series are explored as examples.

 9th – 12th Grade recommended